-Students whose bachelor's projects, master's theses or other written assignments involve third parties - e.g., a company or organization - that provide information or data must enter into a third-party agreement that regulates the relationship between the student, the third party concerned and the University.
-At Faculty of Social Sciences, the head og departments have delegated the competence to enter into 3^{rd} party agreements, to head of studies and thesis supervisors.
+Students whose bachelor's projects, master's theses or other written assignments involve third parties - e.g., a company or organization - that provide information, or data must enter into a third-party agreement that regulates the relationship between the student, the third party concerned and the University.
+At Faculty of Social Sciences, the head og departments have delegated competence to enter into 3rd party agreements, to head of studies and BA-thesis- and MA-thesis supervisors.
 Rules and sample texts for agreements are available on the KUnet website of each respective degree programme.